iloveitaly/hyper-focus/README.md

 <img style="float:right" src="icon.png" alt="Logo"/>

-Hyper Focus is a command line tool that watches what you are doing on your computer and prevents you from doing distracting things.
+Hyper Focus is a command line tool that watches your computer activity and prevents you from doing distracting things.

-It allows you define what "distracting things" are for you.
-For example, you might want to prevent yourself from using social media between 9am and 5pm.
-Or making certain google searches.
-Or using specific macOS applications.
-You can define what activities are distracting on a schedule.

 In other words, if you are obsessive about personal productivity you can define what you want a productive day to look like and then use Hyper Focus to enforce it.